-For one week during the Spring, Earlham is transformed into a mirror of the world, with various cultures being represented on all parts of campus during the International Festival.
+For one week during the Spring, Earlham is transformed into a mirror of the world, with various cultures being represented on all parts of campus during the Global Celebration.
 Earlham's community includes members from 81 different countries, and this event allows them to celebrate and share their cultures with their peers.
 The goal of the festival is to recognize and develop the cultural diversity that exists at Earlham College.

 Little Sibs Weekend

 Little Sibs Weekend has become a tradition at Earlham over the last decade.
 Current students invite their younger siblings to campus for a weekend of fun early in the Spring semester.
 Past events have included kite flying, swimming, rock climbing, a movie and t-shirt decorating.

 Earlham's annual lip-synching contest, a tradition since the mid-1990s, includes dozens of students, and occasionally even a College president.
 Acts are judged on lip synchronization, choreography, creativity, style, stage presence and whether they employed a faculty member.

 Every spring, students organize and participate in Harumatsuri (Spring Festival).
 Students perform Japanese dances and songs, prepare and serve Japanese food, demonstrate Japanese tea ceremony and martial arts, and share their passion for Japan with Earlham community